 New York City radio show jocks are known for ruffling some feathers.
-But a joke gone wrong just cost Hot 97's DJ Cipha Sounds his gig.
+But a joke gone wrong just cost Hot 97's DJ Cipha Sounds

 On Dec.18, the hip-hop shock jock went on 'The Cipha Sounds and Rosenberg Show' and stated that he was HIV negative because he steers clear of having sexual intercourse with Haitian women.